-Non-Traded Market Risk

-Risk of loss associated with the management of non-traded interest rate risk, liquidity risk and foreign exchange exposures.
+Traded Market Risk Non-Traded Market Risk Risk of loss from changes in the value of financial instruments due to movements in price factors for both physical and derivative trading positions.
+Principal risk categories monitored are: Risk of loss associated with the management of non-traded interest rate risk, liquidity risk and foreign exchange exposures.
 This includes interest rate risk in the banking book.
-This risk of loss arises from adverse changes in the overall and relative level of interest rates for different tenors, differences in the actual versus expected net interest margin, and the potential valuation risk associated with embedded options in financial instruments and bank products.
+This risk of loss arises from adverse changes in the Currency risk - potential loss arising from changes in foreign exchange rates or their implied volatilities. overall and relative level of interest rates for different tenors, differences in the actual versus expected net interest margin, and the potential valuation 2.
+Interest rate risk - potential loss from changes in market interest rates or their implied volatilities. risk associated with embedded options in financial instruments and bank products.
+Credit spread risk - potential loss arising from a movement in margin or spread relative to a benchmark.
+Commodity risk - potential loss arising from changes in commodity prices or their implied volatilities.